New Brand Identity for Accents Decoration by La TortilleriaPosted: August 1, 2012

 Accents is a MX based home furnishing, lighting, interior design service and retailer established in 2005.
-Their new visual identity, created by design agency La Tortilleria to coincide with the brand’s sixth anniversary, is a wonderful and communicative union of die cut detail, sans serif and serif type, fine lines, uncoated and varnished textures and a simple monochromatic colour palette.
+Their new brand identity, created by La Tortilleria to coincide with the brand’s sixth anniversary and which included logo, stationery and website design, is a wonderful and communicative union of die cut detail, sans serif and serif type, fine lines, uncoated and varnished textures and a simple monochromatic colour palette.

 “We had two girls, one business and a whirlwind of creative ideas ready to be shared.
 They wanted to boost the look of their boutique and we were definitely up for the challenge.
 In this project, our main goal was to highlight the meaning of an accent and its importance in different settings to create a unique space.
 With that in mind, we decided to give a face-lift to their image for their sixth anniversary to mark the beginning of this new phase.
 The ultimate makeover included a new logo, website, shopping bags, tags, stationery and presentation materials which are the undeniable portrait of absolute style.”